Car recalls explained: what should you do if you get one?

 Car recalls are rarely out of the news; our exclusive interview with the DVSA explains everything you need to know about them

-Recalls are undoubtedly a big deal.
-Last year BMW recalled 268,000 diesel engined cars in the UK over a potential fire risk, Toyota issued two actions for 3.4 million vehicles worldwide, while Volkswagen and SEAT recalled the Polo, Arona and Ibiza respectively over a malfunctioning rear seatbelt buckle.
+Car recalls are undoubtedly a big deal for driver safety.
+BMW recalled 268,000 diesel engined cars in the UK over a potential fire risk, Toyota issued two actions in 2022 for its all-electric bZ4X regarding faulty curtain airbags and wheel hub bolts, affecting over 1,100 cars, while Volkswagen and SEAT recalled the Polo, Arona and Ibiza respectively over a malfunctioning rear seatbelt buckle.
+Recalls, small and large, significant and less so are happening all the time.

-But while recalls are relatively commonplace occurrences for manufacturers, owners who receive a letter through the door telling them their vehicle has a potential safety defect may have questions.
+While recalls are relatively common occurrences for manufacturers, owners who receive a recall letter through the door telling them their vehicle has a potential defect may have concerns and questions.
 What should you do when you receive such a letter?
 How does a manufacturer decide to issue a recall?
-And can car makers be forced to issue a recall?
+And can car makers be forced to issue a recall for known faults?

 To answer these questions, we spoke exclusively to the Driver and Vehicle Standards Agency (DVSA) – the Government organisation tasked with managing and monitoring recall actions.
 And Neil Barlow, the DVSA’s head of vehicle engineering, was more than happy to share his expertise with Auto Express readers.